4306 words

 The next step is to provide a strong password for the daemon.

-Please note that the password for the daemon set at this stage will need to be specified later at the final stage of installing the Multicraft control panel.
+The password for the daemon set at this stage will need to be specified later at the final stage of installing the Multicraft control panel.

 Specify a strong password for the daemon and press the “Enter” button.